 The fabulous Red Castle of Granada is one of the symbols of not only the historic country of Spain but also the Iberian Peninsula.
 Magnificent as a castle that comes straight out of fairy tales, this fabulous masterpiece of art and architecture is still awe-inspiring although it has been more than 6 centuries since it was constructed.
 Even the wars it has seen, the huge vandalism effect through the years, and careless restoration could not reduce its magnificence.
 It is such a vast and impressive complex that it is not easy to talk about it all in just one article as the Alhambra travel guide.
 Everyone should pay a visit to it as it deserves to be among the top attractions of the world.

 When you first see this amazing palace you will find out that the best description about it is the way Moorish poets have done.
 They called it “a pearl set in emeralds”, and this is the best way someone could describe it.

 The complete name of this amazing palace is “al-Qal’at al-Hamra”, an obviously Arabic name that shows who has built this pearl of the Iberia.
 The meaning of the name is the red fortress, while the Alhambra simply means ‘The Red One”.

-The Alhambra was done constructing in the end of Muslim rule of Spain and can completely reflect the beauty and magnificence of Islamic culture, especially the branch of Muslims ruling the Andalus.
+The Alhambra was done constructing at the end of the Muslim rule of Spain and can completely reflect the beauty and magnificence of Islamic culture, especially the branch of Muslims ruling the Andalus.